vdike/vdike.github.io/README.md

 ORCID: [0000-0002-9993-3796](https://orcid.org/0000-0002-9993-3796)
 GitHub: [vdike](https://github.com/vdike)

 I am from Los Lunas, New Mexico and got my BS in Astrophysics from the University of New Mexico.
-I am currently working on my PhD at the University of California Los Angeles.
-My current research interest is in observational cosmology and constraints on primordial black holes.
+I received my Masters and PhD from the University of California Los Angeles.
+I am now a postdoctoral researcher at the University of Illinois Urbana-Champaign.
+My current research interest is in observational cosmology.

 ---